AlaSQL/alasql/README.md

 * Alasql is fast, because it uses some optimization methods.
 * Alasql works with all modern versions of browsers Chrome, Firefox, IE, Safari, Opera, Node.js, and mobile iOS and Android.
 * Alasql can to work directly with JavaScript objects and functions inside SQL, it can search JSON objects like JavScript and NoSQL databases
-* Alasql supports IndexedDB (all statements except INSERT/DELETE/UPDATE)
+* Alasql supports IndexedDB (all statements except UPDATE)
 * Alasql can use localStorage as a storage for databases in AUTOCOMMIT ON and AUTOCOMMIT OFF modes
 * Plus some [sugar](#Sugar)